GenomeDK/genomedk-docs/content/news/2025-08-06-newsletter-august-2025/index.md

 Aarhus University is currently conducting an internal process to clarify the future need for high-performance computing (HPC) across its research communities, including the role of local HPC facilities like GenomeDK.

 This process will help determine where future HPC funding should be directed, and user feedback will play an important role.

-Most likely, you will be contacted by your faculty/institute to take part in the process. **If you do not hear from your faculty/institute before September 21st, we strongly encourage you to contact your local institute or faculty leadership** to let them know how important GenomeDK is to your work, research collaborations, and future research.
+Most likely, you will be contacted by your faculty/institute to take part in the process. **If you do not hear from your faculty/institute before September 21st, we strongly encourage you to contact your local institute or faculty leadership** to let them know how important GenomeDK is to your work, research collaborations, teaching, and future research.

 Your voice truly matters, whether you are a student, PhD, post doc, or VIP --- thank you for helping us advocate for the infrastructure that supports your science.